It's tempting to imagine the progress of the human race as if it were a

 disturbing sexual advances (like luring her to a hotel to grope and kiss

-her), she found out she had no legal grounds to sue because, as an unpaid intern, she wasn't actually an employee at the company."What is the world coming to when you can't get Biblically drunk before lunch?"
+she had no legal grounds to sue because, as an unpaid intern, she wasn't actually an employee at the company.

 Thinkstock/Stockbyte/Getty Images